Case Records Public Access Policy

-The below listed documents must be filed with the confidential document form (PDF), unless required by applicable authority.
+The below listed documents must be filed with the confidential document form (PDF), unless required by applicable legal authority.
 Confidential documents should be filed separately with a completed confidential document form (PDF) as the first (top) sheet of paper.
-The form should be on yellow paper.

 - Agreements between parties as used in 23 Pa.
 Con.
 Stat. § 3105

 - Children and Youth Services records

 - Income and expense statement as provided for in Pa.
 R. Civ.
 P. 1910.27(c)